-• Acts of negligence resulting in minor loss.

-- Damage or injury. - Failure to comply with a specific instruction - Irresponsibility in relation to the candidate's tasks for the service user, whether within working hours or not, which the service user reasonably considers to be detrimental or conflicting with the interests of the service user or its patients or likely to affect the temporary worker's standard of work. - Failure to disclose any personal interest of the candidate which conflicts with any matter of a patient with which the candidate is engaged or any breach of confidence relating to the service user's or patient's affairs.
+- Acts of negligence resulting in minor loss. - Damage or injury. - Failure to comply with a specific instruction - Irresponsibility in relation to the candidate's tasks for the client/patient, whether within working hours or not, which the client reasonably considers to be detrimental or conflicting with the interests of the patient or its patients or likely to affect the temporary worker's standard of work. - Failure to disclose any personal relationships with patients which conflicts with any matter of a patient with which the candidate is engaged or any breach of confidence relating to the service user's or patient's affairs.